reduan2660/swapenv/README.md

 alve reduan - [iam.reduan@gmail.com](mailto:iam.reduan@gmail.com)

 ## license
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+this project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.